awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func listVocabularyFilters(input: ListVocabularyFiltersInput, completion: @escaping (ClientRuntime.SdkResult<ListVocabularyFiltersOutputResponse, ListVocabularyFiltersOutputError>) -> Void)
 ```

-### startCallAnalyticsJob(input:​completion:​)
+### startCallAnalyticsJob(input:completion:)

-Starts an asynchronous analytics job that not only transcribes the audio recording of a caller and agent, but
-also returns additional insights.
+Starts an asynchronous analytics job that not only transcribes the audio recording of a caller and agent, but also returns additional insights.
 These insights include how quickly or loudly the caller or agent was speaking.
-To
-retrieve additional insights with your analytics jobs, create categories.
-A category is a way to classify analytics jobs
-based on attributes, such as a customer's sentiment or a particular phrase being used during the call.
-For more
-information, see the  operation.
+To retrieve additional insights with your analytics jobs, create categories.
+A category is a way to classify analytics jobs based on attributes, such as a customer's sentiment or a particular phrase being used during the call.
+For more information, see the operation.

 ``` swift
 func startCallAnalyticsJob(input: StartCallAnalyticsJobInput, completion: @escaping (ClientRuntime.SdkResult<StartCallAnalyticsJobOutputResponse, StartCallAnalyticsJobOutputError>) -> Void)
 ```

-### startMedicalTranscriptionJob(input:​completion:​)
+### startMedicalTranscriptionJob(input:completion:)

 Starts a batch job to transcribe medical speech to text.